vai-arch/dragon-codex/README.md

 ---

-                       Chunks        Segmentation             Model                                retrieval_quality
+                       Chunks        Segmentation             Model               Aliases           retrieval_quality
 -----------------  --------------   --------------    ----------------------    --------------    --------------------;
-   Phase 1A          Only Books      Paragraphs        Ollama / nomic-2048                            0.48
+   Phase 1A          Only Books      Paragraphs        Ollama / nomic-2048          No                0.48
-   Phase 1A1         Only Books      Semantic          Ollama / nomic-2048                            0.81 (+68% )
+   Phase 1A1         Only Books      Semantic          Ollama / nomic-2048          No                0.81 (+68% )

 ### Chunks